 Login to the MetaHub using the following credentials (some images may not require a login):

 >>> Login: pi >>> Password: raspberry

 The quickest way to get your MetaHub connected is to use an Ethernet cable and just plug it into the back of your router/switch.
 As soon as you plug your cable in, you should see the network LEDs start to flicker.

-To connect to WiFi networks, look for the wifi icon at the top right hand corner of the UI.
+To connect to WiFi networks, look for the wifi icon at the top right hand corner of the Desktop.
 You should see any broadcasting signals nearby.
 Enter your password and you should be connected.

 If nothing works, you can connect the RaspberryPi to the WiFi using the commandline.
 Follow the instructions here.

 Raspbian Linux supports Bluetooth Dongles.
 Since there are 4 USB ports on the RaspberryPi3, you can connect up to 4 dongles and use the internal dongle all at the same time (5 hci devices total).

 Each dongle means you can connect more MetaSensors simultaneously.
 That being said, there will still be a data throughput limit at the OS and BLE link level and we recommend a max of 4 sensors per dongle for maximum reliability.